information

 Can I set up my food cart?

-Sunday Parkways loves highlighting local businesses, including food vendors.
+Portland Sunday Parkways loves featuring local businesses, including food vendors.
 To learn more about vendor opportunities please complete an interest form by clicking on the link below.

 Sunday Parkways Vendor Information

-Bring on the talent!
-Email PortlandSundayParkways@portlandoregon.gov to learn more about opportunities to perform at Sunday Parkways.
-And remember ANYBODY can set up in their front yard or bring an instrument to the park.
+We love to feature local artists!
+Email PortlandSundayParkways@portlandoregon.gov to learn about performance opportunities at these community events.
+Community members along the route are welcome to set up in their front yard or bring an instrument to the park.
 The more the merrier!

 How will you make Sunday Parkways safe?

-Sunday Parkways routes will be blocked off from car traffic, aside from a few designated crossing points which will be heavily monitored by route volunteers.
+Safety is a priority Portland Sunday Parkways.
+Routes will be closed to motorized traffic, aside from a few designated car crossing points, prioritizing neighbors in the route, which will be heavily monitored by route volunteers.

-But safety always starts with each individual.
-Sunday Parkways encourages everyone to,
+Safety starts with each program participant.
+Portland Sunday Parkways encourages everyone to

 • Wear a helmet and any other protective gear.